10 major mountain ranges in India | subranges | destinations

 As mentioned above Nanda Devi is the highest peak lying entirely in India.
 The important Gangotri glacier the source of the Bhagirathi river and the Satopanth glacier, the source of the Alaknanda river are located in the Greater Himalayas.
 In fact, the streams coming from the Greater Himalayas provide water to the whole of North India.

-The Western Ghats are mountain ranges that run parallel to the west coast of India.
-This 1,600 km long-range covers the states of Gujarat, Maharashtra, Kerala, Karnataka, and Tamil Nadu.
-A UNESCO world heritage site, the hills of Western Ghats are a biological hotspot, one of the very few left in the world.
+The Western Ghats are a mountain range that runs parallel to the western coast of India.
+This 1,600 km long range extends across the states of Gujarat, Maharashtra, Goa, Karnataka, Kerala, and Tamil Nadu.
+A UNESCO World Heritage Site, the Western Ghats are recognized as one of the world’s major biodiversity hotspots and are home to a rich variety of unique plant and animal species.

 ADVERTISEMENT

-These misty mountains are heaven for trekking enthusiasts.
-You can enjoy many treks with incredible mountain views, most of them however require a permit from the forest department.
-The hill stations in the Western Ghats are a getaway from the muggy heat of the west coast cities.
-Some famous hill stations are Ooty, Munnar, Mahabaleshwar, etc.
+These misty mountains are a popular destination for trekking enthusiasts.
+You can enjoy many treks with incredible mountain views; however, most of them require permission from the forest department.
+The hill stations in the Western Ghats offer a welcome escape from the humid heat of the west coast cities.
+Some famous hill stations include Ooty, Munnar, and Mahabaleshwar.

-The Western Ghats are older than the Himalayas and their formation process is still being researched.
-Some of the highest peaks of the Western Ghats are Anamudi (2,695 meters), Meessapulimala (2,640 meters), and Doddabetta (2,637 meters).
-Some stretches of the range are locally known by different names, e.g., Nilgiri Hills, and Anaimalai hills.
+The Western Ghats are older than the Himalayas, and their geological history is complex and still being studied.
+Some of the highest peaks in the range include Anamudi (2,695 m), Meesapulimala (2,640 m), and Doddabetta (2,637 m).
+Different sections of the range are also known by local names such as the Nilgiri Hills and the Anamalai Hills.

 (Also read: The highest peak in South India – Anamudi | other high peaks)

-The western side of the range receives a lot of rainfall during the monsoon season.
-For instance, the town of Mahabaleshwar receives an average of 5,600 mm of rainfall every year.
-The three important rivers of South India, Godavari, Krishna, and Kaveri all have their origin in the Western Ghats.
+The western side of the Western Ghats receives heavy rainfall during the monsoon season.
+For example, the town of Mahabaleshwar receives an average annual rainfall of around 5,600 mm.
+The major rivers of South India, including the Godavari, Krishna, and Kaveri, originate in the Western Ghats.

 The Eastern Ghats run parallelly along the east coast of India.
 They are even older than the Western Ghats and are present in Odisha, Andhra Pradesh, Telangana, Tamil Nadu, and some parts of Karnataka.